 Unfortunately, cyber criminals are becoming increasingly sophisticated with their attack methods making many ransomware encryptions unbreakable.

-Victims of ransomware should research if there are any existing decryptor utilities that can help them unlock their files without paying the ransom.
+Victims should research if there are any existing decryptor utilities that can help them unlock their files without paying the ransom.
 Tools such as the ID Ransomware tool founded by the MalwareHunterTeam can help you identify which variant of ransomware you are infected with.

 If you have exhausted all other recovery options and are considering ransom payment, it’s important you are aware of the pros and cons to paying the ransom.